stanislawbartkowski/hdpwiredencryption/README.md

 # Steps
  * Create self-signed certificates
  * Distribute and install certificates in SSL KeyStore
+ * Create and distribute a client truststore containing public certificates for all hosts
  * Configure services for encryption
  # Certificates
  ## Tools description